jss367/jss367.github.io/_posts/2021-05-02-training-on-unbalanced-datasets.md

 ## Conclusion

 You'll notice that no result was always better than the other results.
-It depended on the exact parameters and what metrics are most important to you.
+It depended on the exact parameters and what metrics are most important.
 If you only care about recall, you may want to weigh the target labels extra heavily.
 You can also combine `class_weight` and oversampling and tweak both to your liking.